Epsilon-Lee/paper-jam/12-03-2021-odqa-trends.md

 Several properties of PAQ are listed below:
 - PAQ is automatically constructed using a question generation model and Wikipedia;
 - questions are generated such that they are likely to appear in ODQA datasets.

+The astonishing result of RePAQ makes think about why this memorizing appoach can be on par with or even better than retrieve-and-read paradigm.
+This leads to a very hard question in question-answering research:
+- How does the model generalize?
+Or what can a model leverage for its generalization?